-Ever since I can remember, I’ve requested a chocolate cake for my birthday cake.
+Ever since I can remember, I've requested either chocolate cake or chocolate cupcakes for my birthday.
 Every single year, without fail.
-So in my 35 years on this earth, I’ve consumed a lot of chocolate cake.
+So in my 35 years on this earth, I've consumed a lot of chocolate cake.

 In my years of sampling various cakes, I've become more and more particular about the ones that I like.
 In fact, really really good chocolate cake is surprisingly hard to come by.
 Usually they are too heavy, or too fudgy or simply don't even taste like chocolate at all.

 The Best Chocolate Birthday Cake